Early Decision Options at Johns Hopkins

 I applied Early Decision and my application was deferred to Regular Decision.
 Should I send any additional information to improve my chances?

 You are not required to submit any additional materials.
-However, if you would like to, you may submit supplemental materials to your application file for review during the RD selection process.
-This information could be additional standardized test results, your senior year semester grades, additional letters of recommendation, an updated resume, or an additional written statement of your interest in Johns Hopkins.
+However, if you would like to, you may submit supplemental materials to your application file for review during the Regular Decision selection process.
+This information could be additional standardized test results, your senior year semester grades, additional letters of recommendation, an updated resume, or an additional written statement of your interest in Hopkins.

 Early Decision and Biomedical Engineering